 I like the last example the best because she's asking viewers to share it with a specific type of person -- in this case,

 8) Engage with commenters, and call them out by name.

 The number of comments on your broadcast is another way to get Facebook to give it a higher relevancy score, making it more likely to show up on people's News Feeds.
 So encourage your viewers to comment, and engage with people who are commenting by answering their questions and calling them out by name.
 Not only will it get more people to comment, but it's also a fun way to include your viewers in the live experience, which could make them stick around longer.

-"Your audience will be thrilled to hear you mention their name and answer their questions when you are live," says Hunersen.
+Plus, your audience will be thrilled to hear you mention their name and answer their questions when you are

 In the Refinery29 video, Lucie was constantly engaging with viewers and commenters.
 At one point, for example, she said, "We're so excited to see you guys!
 Do you have any questions for someone who lives in New York City?"
 Then, she read a few of the comments that came in and responded to them -- using commenters' first names.

 When you're the one holding the camera for a Facebook Live video, it's really hard to see the comments popping up on the mobile screen.
 If the comments are coming in fast, it's especially easy to lose sight of them as they disappear below the fold.
 Plus, you're probably occupied by recording and entertaining viewers.

-Because of this, it's always a good idea to have an additional person logged in to the primary account to monitor the comments on a desktop computer.
-That way, they can take care of responding so the person recording the video can concentrate on creating a great experience.
+Because of this, it's always a good idea to have an additional person logged into the primary account to monitor the comments on a desktop computer.
+That way, they can take care of responding

 11) Ask viewers to subscribe to live notifications.